ProtoSchool/organizing/RESOURCES.md

 ### ProtoSchool logo files

 Whether you're building a chapter website or a slide deck for your next presentation, you may want to include the ProtoSchool logo.
-You can find design files in both svg and png formats, as well as a favicon image for your website, in our [assets directory](/assets).
+You can find design files in both SVG and PNG formats, as well as a favicon image for your website, in our [assets directory](/assets).